-Hudson Bay Insulation Company provides a safe and healthy work environment free of hazards for all employees.
+Hudson Bay Insulation Company is dedicated to providing a safe and healthy work environment free of hazards for all employees.
 We consider the prevention of accidents to be an integral part of our operations.
 To accomplish this, HBIC has adopted the following policies.